Proficiency Based Promotion testing allows students to advance to next level of study

 Proficiency Based Promotion (PBP) is a process which awards credit for students’ knowledge in the core curriculum areas, including reading, language arts, math, science, social studies and foreign languages, through an assessment process.
 It is available to students in grades 1-12.

-The opportunity for proficiency based testing will be scheduled at least once a year, at a time that will enable the School District to make appropriate decisions regarding the advancement and placement of students who choose to take advantage of this option.
-The testing dates are generally in early June and once again in late August.
+The opportunity for proficiency based testing usually is scheduled once or twice a year, at a time that will enable Broken Arrow Public Schools to make appropriate decisions regarding the advancement and placement of students who choose to take advantage of this option.

 Students demonstrating proficiency will have the opportunity to advance to the next level of study.
 Failure to demonstrate proficiency will not be noted on the student’s transcript.

-Please click here for a list of frequently asked questions about the PBP process.
-To review the Board of Education policy on PBP, click here.
+Read the list of frequently asked questions about the PBP process and review the Board of Education policy on PBP (pdf).
 If you have questions about PBP application process, please contact the principal at your school site.

 If you have additional questions, please contact Jean Brassfield at 918-259-5792 or firstname.lastname@example.org.